Tom94/tev/README.md

 $ tev -h
 ```

-For a quick overview of all keybindings, press _h_ or click the little help icon in the top-right corner of the side bar.
+Within __tev__, press _h_ or click the little help icon in the top-right corner of the side bar to get an overview of all keybindings.

 # Building tev